makeabilitylab/physcomp/arduino/rgb-led.md

 ### Making the circuit

 With a Common Cathode design, the 2nd leg needs to be hooked up to the `GND` pin and the 1st (red), 3rd (blue), and 4th (green) legs should connect to digital I/O pins (don't forget a current limiting resistor for each).
-We could have used any digital I/O pins; however, we chose Pins 6, 5, and 3 for red, blue, and green respectively.
+We could have used any digital I/O pins; however, we chose Pins 6, 5, and 3 for red, blue, and green respectively (these pins support PWM and thus, we'll be able to use the same circuit for our next tutorial on [cross-fading colors with RGB LEDs](rgb-led-fade.md)).

-Here's the wiring without a breadboard:
+Here's the wiring without a breadboard (not recommended but perhaps easier to see the circuit itself):

 ![Circuit wiring for an RGB LED Common Cathode design where the cathode is hooked to GND](assets/images/ArduinoUno_RgbLEDCommonCathode_WiringDiagram.png)

 And here's the wiring with a breadboard (the schematic on the right is the same either way).
 Notice how the schematic highlights how the current flows from the I/O pins, through the resistors, into the RGB LED, and then down to ground.

 ![Breadboard circuit wiring for an RGB LED Common Cathode design where the cathode is hooked to GND](assets/images/ArduinoUno_RgbLEDCommonCathode_WiringDiagramWithBreadboard.png)

 ### Writing the code

 We are going to write code that flashes through a sequence of colors.
 Recall that the embedded red LED is hooked up to Pin 6, the blue LED to Pin 5, and the green LED to Pin 3.
-We will control the RGB LED color outputting `HIGH` (5V) using [`digitalWrite` ](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/) to these pins.
+We will control the RGB LED color by outputting `HIGH` (5V) or `LOW` (0V) using [`digitalWrite` ](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/) to these pins.

+For example, to make the RGB LED turn red, we would write:
+{% highlight C %}
+digitalWrite(RGB_RED_LED_PIN, HIGH);
+digitalWrite(RGB_GREEN_LED_PIN, LOW);
+digitalWrite(RGB_BLUE_LED_PIN, LOW);
+{% endhighlight C %}

+Similarly, to make the RGB LED turn green, we would write:
+{% highlight C %}
+digitalWrite(RGB_RED_LED_PIN, LOW);
+digitalWrite(RGB_GREEN_LED_PIN, HIGH);
+digitalWrite(RGB_BLUE_LED_PIN, LOW);
+{% endhighlight C %}

-Specifically, we will flash the following sequence:
+In this example, we will flash the following sequence:

 | Color | Red, Green, Blue Pin Values
 |:----|:-----|